 Bluetick Coonhounds undoubtedly need a lot of exercises.
-They are particularly happy when hunting or tracking, and are great companions for long hikes.
-It should spend at least an hour per day playing unrestrainedly in a properly enclosed territory.
-Because of its incredible vigor and large size, it won’t become a nice apartment dog.
+They are delighted when hunting or tracking and are great companions for long hikes.
+It should spend at least an hour per day playing unrestrainedly in an adequately enclosed territory.
+Because of its incredible vigor and large size, it won’t become a friendly apartment dog.

 Grooming & Bruising

 The Bluetick Coonhound is an average shedder.
 Its smooth and shiny coat is easy to maintain.
-Brushing its coat 2-3 times in a week with a firm bristle brush and also rubbing its body with a damp towel once in a week is sufficient to maintain a healthy looking coat.
+Brushing its coat 2-3 times a week with a firm bristle brush and also rubbing its body with a damp towel once a week is sufficient to maintain a healthy-looking coat.
 Their large, long ears should be cleaned and checked regularly for any signs of infection.
-They only need to be bathed when dirt or odor become especially noticeable.
+They only need to be bathed when dirt or odour become especially noticeable.

 You can use following Equipment for best grooming

-In grooming dogs require a lot of expertise as well as a wide range of equipment.
-Here is a list of best grooming equipments for Bluetick Coonhound
+Grooming dogs require a lot of expertise as well as a wide range of equipment.
+Here is a list of the best grooming equipment for Bluetick Coonhound.

-Here is a best and perfect grooming kit for your Bluetick Coonhound.
+Here is the best and perfect grooming kit for your Bluetick Coonhound.

 These dog grooming clippers also come with 11 tools: 1 × Pet clipper 1 × AC Power Adapter,1 × Cleaning Brush,4 × Comb Attachments 1 × Stainless Steel Scissor,1 ×Stainless teeth scissor,1 × Stainless Steel Comb,1 × Nail Clipper Kit,1 × Nail File,1 × Oil.

 For many pet owners, grooming is a necessary chore.
 So dogs and cats shy away from the rough bristles of a regular brush.
 If you have a sensitive, try him or her with one of these pet grooming gloves.
-Gloves is a most important equipment for Bluetick Coonhound grooming so if you love your dog then use this.
+Gloves is the essential equipment for Bluetick Coonhound grooming so if you love your dog, then use this.

 Dental disease is the most common chronic problem in pets, affecting 80% of all dogs by age two.
 And unfortunately, your Bluetick Coonhound is more likely than other dogs to have problems with her teeth.
 So Dental health checkup is most useful for your dog care.

-Proper dental health care is as important for every dog similarly it is very important for Bluetick Coonhound puppy.
-If you want to adopt this puppy, then it is very important to take care of his teeth.
+Proper dental health care is essential for every dog; similarly, it is necessary for a Bluetick Coonhound puppy.
+If you want to adopt this puppy, it is imperative to take care of its teeth.
 Brush your dog’s teeth at the same time every day, making their daily routine training very easy.
-Don’t force your dog’s mouth open like you would give them a bell.
+Please don’t force your dog’s mouth open like you would give them a bell.
 Instead, gently place the brush between their lips and teeth.

 Love & affection

-Love and affection are useful for every dog.
-If you give a love and affection to your Bluetick Coonhound than the dog will love you back.
-Your Bluetick Coonhound puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Love and affection are valid for every dog.
+Suppose you give love and affection to your Bluetick Coonhound, then the dog will love you back.
+Your Bluetick Coonhound puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

-The Bluetick Coonhound should do well on a high-quality dog food, whether commercially manufactured or home-prepared with your veterinarian’s supervision and approval.
+The Bluetick Coonhound should do well on high-quality dog food, whether commercially manufactured or home-prepared, with your veterinarian’s supervision and approval.